The Gap makes another wrong move

 Well, that just takes the cake.
 The Gap announced it is going back to its old logo after a wellspring of outrage emerged from its most loyal customers, another in a long list of mistakes Gap concerning its new logo.

 As I said yesterday, The Gap should stay with its new logo because a logo is simply a visual representation of that brand and not the brand itself.
-If The Gap teaches target audiences what the new brand means, the logo will be accepted.
+If the retailer teaches target audiences what the new brand means, the logo will be accepted.
 (It would help, of course, if the new logo had any meaning.)

 But I suspect the mistakes Gap made go further than that.
 It simply didn’t understand the belief systems of its target audience – both of current customers and those it is trying to attract.
 If it had understood what exists in their loyal customers’ hearts – with us, that understanding comes from a combination of qualitative and quantitative research, including examining the precepts of all their audiences.